burger

 This guide explains how to transfer to Infomaniak a Gmail email address hosted by Google.
 Refer to this other guide if you are looking for information on importing custom domain addresses.

-Make your life easier!
-If needed, local partners vetted by Infomaniak can handle these procedures.
-Launch a free call for tenders.
-They take care of everything, freeing you from the technical details.
+• If necessary, local partners referenced by Infomaniak can handle these procedures: launch a free call for tenders; they take care of everything, freeing you from technical details.

 • Have a Mail Service on your Infomaniak Manager.

-• Have a quota of available addresses or adjust it in advance if necessary.
+• Have a quota of free addresses available or adjust it in advance if necessary.

 a.
 Recreate the email address(es) on Infomaniak